tomjn/lockr-wp/readme.txt

 = API & ENCRYPTION KEY MANAGEMENT FOR WORDPRESS =

 Lockr is the first hosted API & Encryption key management solution for WordPress, providing an affordable solution for all sites to properly manage API and encryption keys used by their plugins.
 Lockr's offsite key management solution protects against critical vulnerabilities, delivers best-practice security to help sites comply with many industry regulations, and provides a Defense in Depth approach to securing your data.
+Lockr also provides AES-256 encryption to your custom plugins in a seamless manner to protect data at rest in your site.
 And best of all, even though it delivers enterprise-grade key management, your first key and 1500 key requests are free!
 Learn more at http://www.lockr.io.

 = Lockr Features: =
 Easy to configure and setup in WordPress
 Safe and Secure offsite key storage
 Works with any API and encryption key
-99.9% uptime guarantee (SLA Available for Enterprise Customers) Regular Backups
+Built-in AES-256 Encryption functions to secure data in your site 99.9% uptime guarantee (SLA Available for Enterprise Customers) Regular Backups
 Multiple Region Redundancy